Not long ago, many of us believed that clean water was Canada’s natural heritage.

 Recent research by DUC quantifies the role of restored wetlands in capturing phosphorus in agricultural watersheds.
 Excess phosphorus plays a key role in the increase in algae outbreaks, an alarming trend that highlights the need to better understand the value and benefits of wetlands for capturing phosphorus from surface-water runoff before it moves downstream.

-As part of our large-scale conservation program in the Lake Erie watershed, researchers assessed eight recently restored wetlands for one year, regularly monitoring water inflows and outflows to measure their nutrient-capture capacity and efficiency.
+As part of our large-scale conservation program in the Lake Erie watershed, researchers assessed eight recently restored wetlands for two separate years, regularly monitoring water inflows and outflows to measure their nutrient-capture (e.g., phosphorus, nitrogen) capacity and efficiency.
 Like most restored wetlands in the region, these can be described as “edge-of-field” sites, set in a low-lying area that receives runoff from the agricultural landscape.

 - Results indicate the restored wetlands act as “phosphorus sinks,” with less phosphorus leaving the wetland basins than entering them.

-- Restored wetlands were found to function in a nutrient retention role in all four seasons, an indication that restored wetlands can be effective to reduce nonpoint source nutrients from entering Lake Erie.
+- Restored wetlands were found to function in a nutrient retention role in all four seasons.

 Focus on phosphorus in Lake Erie